internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

   }

-  class GridFSBucket {
+  class RethinkDBFSBucket {

     /** Opens a Stream from which the application can read the contents of the stored file
      * specified by @filename and the revision in @options.
      *
      * Returns a Stream.
      */
-    Stream open_download_stream_by_name(string filename, GridFSDownloadByNameOptions options=null);
+    Stream open_download_stream_by_name(string filename, RethinkDBFSDownloadByNameOptions options=null);

     /**
      * Downloads the contents of the stored file specified by @filename and by the
      * revision in @options and writes the contents to the @destination Stream.
      */
     void download_to_stream_by_name(string filename, Stream destination,
-      GridFSDownloadByNameOptions options=null);
+      RethinkDBFSDownloadByNameOptions options=null);

   }

-Retrieves a stored file from a GridFS bucket.
+Retrieves a stored file from a RethinkDBFS bucket.
 For languages that have a Stream abstraction, drivers SHOULD use that Stream abstraction.
 For languages that do not have a Stream abstraction, drivers MUST create an abstraction that supports streaming.